What Is SERP Analysis? A Practical Playbook For B2B SaaS Growth Leaders (2026)

 • Strategic cannibalization.
 Owning multiple intents from the same domain is fine — if a funnel routes each intent to conversion.

 SERP analysis is not a one-off audit.
 It's an operational rhythm: weekly checks on priority terms, quarterly refreshes of competitor topology, continuous loop between what ranks and what converts.
 That rhythm transforms SEO from a long-term bet into a forecastable engine.
 Position changes in search results directly affect pipeline.
-If you want the full picture, what SERP really means in modern SEO walks through the mechanics.
+If you want the full picture, SERP analysis walks through the mechanics.

 How To Run A Practical SERP Analysis That Drives Pipeline